 MLB Trade Rumors employs a team of writers to bring you the latest hot stove news and analysis.
 Let’s meet the team:

 Tim Dierkes started MLB Trade Rumors as a hobby in 2005, and has since written over 12,000 posts as MLBTR grew into baseball’s most popular hot stove website as well as his full-time job.
-MLBTR has received over 1.3 billion pageviews since its inception and is a favorite of baseball writers, executives, agents, players, and fans everywhere.
-Tim currently lives in the Chicago suburbs.
+MLBTR has received over 2.7 billion pageviews since its inception and is a favorite of baseball writers, executives, agents, players, and fans everywhere.
+Tim currently lives in the Chicago suburbs with his wife and four children.
 He is a lifelong Cubs fan, but swears it does not affect his objectivity on MLBTR.
 Follow him on Twitter: @timdierkes.

 Steve Adams is a full-time staff writer for MLB Trade Rumors.
 MLBTR’s longest-tenured writer, Steve grew up in the Twin Cities and currently resides in New York City.
 He is a graduate of St. Mary’s University of Minnesota, where he studied English Literature with a Writing Emphasis and Public Relations (when his fantasy baseball schedule permitted).
 Steve has been a baseball fan since he can remember, and is thankful to be (barely) old enough to have vivid memories of his beloved Twins’ most recent World Series title in 1991.
 Steve has been writing for MLBTR since May of 2008, and began providing fantasy analysis for MLB.com in May of 2011.
 He has also written about the Twins for SB Nation’s Twinkie Town and fears that his voice may never fully recover from 2009’s Game 163 tiebreaker against the Tigers.
 You can follow him on Twitter: @Adams_Steve.

-Mark Polishuk has loved baseball ever since his seven-year-old self personally witnessed Kelly Gruber hit a walkoff single for the Blue Jays during a 1989 game.
-Mark has been part of the MLBTR crew since October 2009, and has also written about baseball, soccer and hockey for such outlets as ESPN Chicago, ESPN Boston, The Boston Herald, The New York Post, The11.ca, The Canadian Press, The Sports Xchange, and the official websites of both Major League Baseball and Major League Soccer.
+Mark Polishuk has been part of the MLBTR crew since October 2009.
+He has also written about baseball, soccer and hockey for such outlets as Field Level Media, ESPN.com, The Boston Herald, The Canadian Press, The11.ca, Plastic Pitch, The Sports Xchange, The New York Post, and the official websites of both Major League Baseball and Major League Soccer.
 A native of London, Ontario, Mark holds a BA in English/Film Studies from the University Of Western Ontario.
-His greatest on-field achievement was performing an unassisted triple play from second base during a softball game in eighth grade gym class.
-“Just like Bill Wambsganss!,” Mark immediately yelled, a reference lost on all.
+His greatest on-field achievement was performing an unassisted triple play during a softball game in eighth grade gym class — “Just like Bill Wambsganss!”
+Mark yelled at the time, a reference lost on his classmates.